 - the proportion of female doctors is edging closer to making up 50 per cent of the register.

 This is a useful report that employers welcome each year, using it to improve how they plan their medical workforce and deliver safe, high quality care.

 Find out more

-You can download a full copy of state of medical education and practice from the GMC website.
+You can download a full copy of the report from the GMC website.